Records in Contexts (RiC)

 Of these 22 entities, four are at the very heart of an archive, as they describe the records and the contexts within which they emerge and are used over time.

-Some of these entities are created when needed, such as a Record resource, which is added once its corresponding archival document is captured by archivist.
+Some of these entities are created when needed, especially a record resource, which is added once its corresponding archival document is captured by archivist.

 Controlled vocabularies